Varadkar returns as Irish leader in political job-share deal | Politics

 - United Kingdom

-Leo Varadkar is returning for a second term as Ireland's prime minister as part of a job-sharing deal made by the country's coalition government.
+Leo Varadkar returned for a second term as Ireland's prime minister on Saturday as part of a job-sharing deal made by the country's centrist coalition government.

-Varadkar was nominated to replace Micheál Martin in a planned handover during a special session of the Dail, the lower house of Ireland's parliament.
+Lawmakers voted to approve Varadkar's nomination to replace Micheal Martin during a special session of the Dail, the lower house of Ireland's parliament.

-He is due to be officially confirmed as prime minister later on Saturday.
+His appointment was confirmed when he received the seal of office from President Michael D. Higgins, Ireland's head of state.

 Forming a government along with the smaller Greens, the parties agreed Martin would hold the top job with Varadkar as his deputy for the first half of a five-year term, before the men switched posts.